coolgpu/coolgpu_blog/_posts/2020-10-04-convolution.md

 <h3><a name="_Implementation2"></a>3.
 Implementation #1 of Conv2d forward and backward   </h3>
 <p>In order to gain hands-on experience and full understanding of Conv2d, we implemented two versions of the Conv2d, both by subclassing torch.autograd.Function and manually overriding the forward and backward methods.
 The 1<sup>st</sup> version is kind of collection of multiple small modules including unfold, matrix multiplication, fold, etc. The 2<sup>nd</sup> version is more like brute force implementation of the equations using nested for loops. </p>

-<p>To validate our custom implementations, we build a small Conv2d-LeakyReLU-Mean network and compared the outputs and autograd results with the Torch built-in implementation.
-The LeakyReLU layer is also custom implemented. </p>
+<p>To validate our custom implementations, we build a small <i>Conv2d-LeakyReLU-Mean</i> network and compared the outputs and autograd results with the Torch built-in implementation.
+The <i>LeakyReLU</i> layer is also custom implemented. </p>

 <p>This section covers Version #1 and the compete source code can be found on GitHub (<a href="https://github.com/coolgpu/Demo_Conv2d_forward_and_backward/blob/master/my_conv2d_v1.py">my_conv2d_v1.py</a>). </p>